Seityl/qcgrant-website/api/README.md

 }
 ```

-## Caddy Reverse Proxy (Current Setup)
+## Caddy Reverse Proxy (Development Setup)

-The project currently uses Caddy as a reverse proxy.
-Configuration in `Caddyfile`:
+For development, you can use Caddy as a reverse proxy.
+Create a `Caddyfile` with the following configuration:

 ```caddy
 :8080 {